Founding Executive Director

 Alison joined RTTF in the fall of 2017.
 She has a BFA in Film and Video from the School of Visual Arts and an ALM in Museum Studies from the Harvard University Extension School.
 Before relocating to Philly, she worked as the Education and Outreach Coordinator at the List Visual Art Center in Cambridge and as the Communication Coordinator and Assistant Curator for VAEFF NYC.
-She also works as a museum gallery educator and a video and print artist, and is a co-founder of the Projectionism art collective.
+She also works as a Garden Guide at Philadelphia’s Magic Gardens and as a visual artist, and is a co-founder of the Projectionism art collective.
 Alison passionate about accessibility in the arts, and is thrilled to join RTTF as they share the magic of music education.

 Lawrence Farmer IV